espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Ancestry Features/Low-Light Vision.md

 # Low-Light Vision
 ![[systems-pf2e-icons-features-ancestry-low-light-vision.webp|150]]

-A creature with low-light vision can see in dim light as though it were bright light, so it ignores the [[Concealed]] condition due to dim light.
+A creature with low-light vision can see in dim light as though it were bright light, so it ignores the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] condition due to dim light.